Yuricst/NLPSaUT/README.md

 ```

 Derivatives of `f_fitness` is taken using `ForwardDiff.jl` (which is the default `JuMP` behavior according to its [docs](https://jump.dev/JuMP.jl/stable/tutorials/nonlinear/operator_ad/#Gradient)); as such, `f_fitness` should be written in a way that is compatiable to `ForwardDiff.jl`.
+For reference, here's the [JuMP docs page on common mistakes when using `ForwardDiff.jl`](https://jump.dev/JuMP.jl/stable/manual/nonlinear/#Common-mistakes-when-writing-a-user-defined-operator).

 The `model` constructed by `NLPSaUT` utilizes `memoization` to economize on the fitness evaluation (see [JuMP Tips and tricks on NLP](https://jump.dev/JuMP.jl/stable/tutorials/nonlinear/tips_and_tricks/)).